-Carolyn Cawley is president of the U.S. Chamber of Commerce Foundation and vice president of the U.S. Chamber of Commerce.
-She leads the Foundation and represents the organization to major stakeholders across government, corporate, and nonprofit sectors.
+Carolyn Cawley is president of the U.S. Chamber of Commerce Foundation and senior vice president of the U.S. Chamber of Commerce.

 Under her leadership, the Foundation has launched new signature programs, including the America Working Forward initiative to bring jobs to distressed communities, the NextGen program to engage M.B.A. students, the Sharing Solutions initiative to combat the opioid crisis, and the Fast Forward event series to showcase innovators that are changing the way we live and do business.
 She is a member of Fast Company’s Impact Council, an invitation-only collective of innovative and creative business leaders, and the Urban Institute’s WorkRise Advisory Board, which helps turn research into action for jobs, workers, and economic mobility.

 Cawley joined the Chamber Foundation in 2016 with more than 20 years of experience in both public service and business.
 She was a partner at the communications consultancy Fleishman Hillard and led some of the firm’s largest global accounts.
 As Chair of the public sector practice, she helped governments, foundations, and NGOs sharpen their focus and engage stakeholders on issues ranging from public health to economic development.
 In the Washington office, she was a member of the management committee, group leader for public affairs, and managing director of new business development.